-Most ‘Safe Pick’ cars were manufactured from 2001 onwards, showing the benefits of newer vehicles in terms of the safety equipment available.
+Most ‘Safe Pick’ cars were manufactured from 2001 onwards, showing the vehicle safety benefits of newer road vehicles in terms of the safety equipment available.

 “With most new cars of the past decade fitted with advanced safety features, we are now finally seeing more vehicles in the used car segment with crash avoidance systems,” says RACV manager vehicle engineering, Michael Case.

 “It is great to see a few ‘Safe Pick’ vehicles are available second-hand for under $10,000.
 This is a great outcome for young drivers, who are often on a budget and in many cases tend to drive cars with fewer safety features – despite the fact that younger drivers are much more likely to be involved in a crash,” Mr Case says.

 “Picking the safest vehicle possible should be every driver’s first consideration, and our Used Car Safety Ratings gives buyers the information they need to make this decision.”

 New dad Andrew Lockrey bought his 2011 Mazda 6 second hand last year, and was relieved to see it rates five stars in the 2017 ratings.

 “I knew Mazdas had a good reputation when it comes to reliability, but it was great to see that it rates so well for safety, especially now that it’s transporting my eight-month-old Pipa.”

 The data analysis underpinning the Used Car Safety Ratings is rigorous, and a vehicle will not receive a rating until it has been involved in at least 100 crashes and at least 20 driver injuries.